CSc 59866/7 Capstone I/II Fall 2020 -Spring 2021

 Office Hours: Wednesday 4:00 pm – 5:00 pm (Online meeting Zoom Link or by appointments )

 - 02/01/2021.
 First Class of Spring 2021.
 Kick-off meeting: Class Schedule, Grading Rubrics, and Team Quick Updates.
 Spring class schedule is mostly aligned with the Zahn Innovation schedule [Zahn: XXX] for the teams who are invited to Zahn Competitions, which shall mostly follow the Zahn schedule for your progress and reports to the class.
 For the rest of the teams, we will use the following more general schedule for the development of the B.E.A.T. components.
 Each team please fill all your 12 weekly wiki logs (except the first Monday [today] and the last Monday).
 We will only have 8 biweekly class meets: including a kick-ff meeting (today), a mid-term review meeting, and a final review meeting (the last Monday).
 Overall Grading Rubrics: 12 Wiki logs (12*2%) + 4 B.E.A.T.
-Updates (4*3%), Midterm Evaluation (20%), Final Evaluation (20%), Final Report (20%), End-of-Class Survey (4%), Bonus (e.g. publications, Zahn Awards, up to 5% [Teams]; Attending Access Futures Club Tech Showcase in April, up to 2% [Individuals]).
+Updates (4*3%), Midterm Evaluation (20%), Final Evaluation (20%), Final Report (20%), End-of-Class Survey (4%), Bonus (e.g. publications, Zahn Awards, up to 5% [Teams]; Attending Access Futures Club Tech Showcase in April, up to 2% [Individuals]; Attending GSOE Engineering Day on 05/27/2021, up to 2% [Individuals]; IC CAE Events, up to 2% [Individuals]).

 - Weeks 1 – 3.
 Technology and System Development.
 Teams will have three weeks (since Monday 01/15 is a holiday) to develop your systems, especially your technological solutions.
 [Zahn: Value trend identifications (what they want): 10-50 interviews over the course of three weeks to identify trends of values their customer wants to solve their problem.]
 Class Meet on 02/22/2021 for Technology Solutions updates [T. Updates, 3% of your final grade].
 Grading Rubrics: (1) Technology solutions (soundness, novelty, relevance and your understanding ) – 10/10 pts; (2) System functions (by showing a demo of what you have done – a partial implementation or a mock-up) – 10/10 pts; (3) Trends of values (please do a survey e.g. using Google Form to users and your fellow classmates for how they like the proposed functions: hard data needed!) – 10/10 pts.

 - Week 13-14.
-Warping Up All! (pretty much what you have) – Class Meet 05/10/2021: A Dry Run for all the teams on your final presentations – Please have your Slides and Videos ready (see below)!
+Warping Up All! (pretty much what you have) – Class Meet 05/10/2021: (1) A Dry Run for all the teams on your final presentations – Please have your Slides and Videos ready (see below)!
+(2) Course Survey (counting for 4% to the final if you submit regardless what are your answers).
+Grading So Far.

 Senior Design Wiki Pages (Internal Use Only)